 A lot of people will have domains similar to Buy-My-House-Cincinnati.com.
-It’s not that you can’t have that, it’s not that Google is going to really penalize you a bunch for it, but it’s just hard to read.
+It’s not that you can’t have that, it’s not that Google is going to penalize you a bunch for it, but it’s just hard to read.

-It’s kind of clunky if you’re putting it on a postcard, or putting it in some direct mail, or even putting it on Google Ads.
+It’s kind of clunky if you’re putting it on a postcard, or putting it in some direct mail, or even on Google Ads.
 We want to make it to where it’s something that people visually can immediately see what that domain says.

 When we put a bunch of dashes in it, it makes it harder for people.
 At the very most, if you had to have a dash in your domain, at the very most just have one dash.
 No more than one dash, preferably no dashes.

 Use Your Location

 Including your location can be good, but it’s not required.
 One of the biggest questions we get from people when they’re looking at getting their domain names, is they say, “Hey should I include my city in it?
 Should I include my keywords?

 If I’m in a Duluth should I make it Sell House Fast Duluth, or Sell My House Fast Duluth?”
 That’s really up to you.
 We have a lot of members who use just their company name in there.
 We have a lot of members who use a generic phrase like that, that’s Sell Your House, and then their city.